 An upper second-class honours degree (or international equivalent) in an arts or humanities discipline, such as modern languages, English or comparative literature, linguistics, history, visual art, theatre or film.
+Non-traditional qualifications/routes may also be considered.

 Months of entry